laddie132/Match-LSTM/README.md

 # Match-LSTM

-Here we implement the MatchLSTM (Wang and Jiang, 2016) model and R-Net(MSRA, 2017) model on SQuAD (Rajpurkar et al., 2016).
+Here we implement the MatchLSTM (Wang and Jiang 2016) model, R-Net(Wang et al. 2017) model and M-Reader(Hu et al. 2017) on SQuAD (Rajpurkar et al., 2016).

 Maybe there are some details different from initial paper.